karoly-hars/3D_scene_reconstruction_CNNs/README.md

 3D Scene Reconstruction From Single Monocular Images Using Deep Learning
 ============================================
-My aim is to build a labeled 3D point cloud from monocular driving images.
+My aim is to build a sematincally labeled 3D point cloud from monocular driving images.
 I predict depth and semantic information separately with two CNNs.
-Then, the depth predictions are used to build the point cloud and the points are labeled based on the segmentation.
+Then, the depth predictions are used to build the point cloud and the points are labeled/colored based on the segmentation.

 ### CNNs